It’s not about you.

 Every Saturday, Wake Forest students serve sandwiches to the homeless community in downtown Winston-Salem

-Nine-hundred meals per month are provided to Winston-Salem residents through the efforts of the University’s Campus Kitchen program, a nationwide service founded at Wake forest that safely repurposes food originally prepared for — but never served to — students in various campus facilities.
+Approximately 900 meals per month are provided to Winston-Salem residents through the efforts of the University’s Campus Kitchen program, a nationwide service founded at Wake Forest that safely repurposes food originally prepared for — but never served to — students in various campus facilities.